atomantic/dotfiles/README.md

 # Adam Eivy's Dotfiles
-These are Adam Eivys's OSX shell configuration dotfiles.
-The primary goal is to increase CLI productivity on Mac OSX, though many scripts run just fine on any POSIX implementation.
+These are Adam Eivys's OSX shell configuration dotfiles and basic system setup preferences and software.
+The primary goal is to get a fresh OSX laptop up and running with my whole environment with one script.
+Most of the configs are best used with zsh.

-## Focus
-The focus is on Zshell support, but there are plenty of cross-platform scripts in here.
-There are a few bash-specific ones.

-## Inspirations
-The contents of this repo have been partly invented from scratch, partly inspired by open source projects, and partly refactored from snippets from colleagues and friends.
-Many are attributed.
-Most of these scripts are based on or ported from [Matthew Mccullough's dotfiles](https://github.com/matthewmccullough/dotfiles) and [mathiasbynens dotfiles](https://github.com/mathiasbynens/dotfiles)

 ## Acquiring This Repo
 This project contains submodules.
 It is suggested that you clone this into your home directory.